supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 > [!example]
 > ![[Linearly Dependent and Independent Vectors-20240317231639962.webp]]
 > In the above example, the vector $w$ has a **co-efficient of $0$,** which means it CANNOT be represented as a linear combination of every other vectors in the set, though the set is a LD set.

+- From a given set of LD vectors, it is not necessary that there exists only one unique linear combination of vectors.

 - If a set of vectors is LD, then its superset is definitely LD, whereas the converse of the statement is not necessarily true.